Examples of X-13ARIMA SEATS in R R-interface to X-13ARIMA-SEATS

 - Time series specification is handled by

-.
+seasonal.
 No manual input needed.

 Example 4